mhvalvur/DataVisualzationProject/README.md

 Add a link to the original data source, and if the data was pre-processed, describe what you did.

 Each of us have completed the barebones implementation of the individual visualizations that we have assigned to ourselves.
+The screenshots of the current progress are included below.

+Due to feedback on our proposal, we realized we may accidentally have assigned the same data to be represented in two different charts.
+Because of this, we have modified which dataset is to be used for which visualization.
+The bar chart will use temperature by major city, while the flame animated chart will use general global temperatures dataset and perform a multiyear depiction/average.

+ {{Screenshot}}

+{{kaggle data link}}